Constraints on inelastic dark matter from the CDEX-1B experiment: CDEX-1B background model

 \subsection{Background simulation}

-The background simulation of CDEX-1B is conducted with $\tt Geant4$~\cite{Geant4}.
+The background simulation of CDEX-1B is conducted with \texttt{Geant4}~\cite{Geant4}.
 In the simulation, we establish a complete CDEX-1B detector model and simulate the decays of radionuclides within detector components.

-The structural configuration of the detector comprises several critical components: the Ge crystal, the crystal support structure, the signal pin, the front-end electronics, the vacuum chamber, and the NaI(Tl) anti-Compton detector.
-The dead layer of the Ge crystal is set to 0.88 mm according to measurement~\cite{MJL:deadlayer}.
+The structural configuration of the detector comprises several critical components: the Ge crystal with inactive $\mathrm{N^+}$ layer, the crystal support structure, the signal pin, the front-end electronics, the vacuum chamber, and the NaI(Tl) anti-Compton detector.

+The inactive $\mathrm{N^+}$ layer of the Ge crystal exists only on the $\mathrm{N^+}$-doped surfaces, specifically the lateral and top sides.
+It consists of an outermost totally dead layer, where no charge can be collected, followed by an inner transition layer with partial charge collection~\cite{inactiveLayer,MJL:deadlayer}.
+According to Ref.~\cite{MJL:deadlayer}, the total inactive-layer thickness on the $\mathrm{N^+}$ surfaces of this crystal is 0.88 mm, including a 0.25 mm outer totally dead layer.
+The bottom surface, corresponding to the $\mathrm{P^+}$ point-contact electrode side, does not have an inactive $\mathrm{N^+}$ layer.
+It is coated with a very thin ($\sim$ 0.1~$\mathrm{\mu}$m) layer of amorphous germanium or silicon~\cite{P-layer}.

+In the \texttt{Geant4} simulation, energy depositions are recorded only when they occur in the active volume or the transition layer.
+Energy deposited in the totally dead layer is discarded, as it does not contribute to the observable signal.
+Events with any energy deposition in the transition layer are classified as surface events, whereas events depositing energy exclusively in the active volume are treated as bulk events.
+This procedure provides an effective description of the bulk-surface event discrimination without the need for explicit pulse-shape modeling.

 We account for the following background sources in the simulation: cosmogenic radionuclides in the Ge crystal, radionuclides in surrounding structural materials, and radon progeny located on the outer surface of the vacuum chamber.
 All simulated radionuclides and their corresponding detector components are listed in Table~\ref{tab:bkg_component}.
-The ``Additional $^{210}$Pb'' in Table~\ref{tab:bkg_component} refers to the additional $^{210}$Pb contained in the lead materials inside the detector vacuum chamber, independent of the ``U Series'' and the ``Rn Progeny''.
+The ``Additional $^{210}$Pb'' in Table~\ref{tab:bkg_component} refers to the additional $^{210}$Pb contained in the lead materials inside the detector vacuum chamber, independent of the ``U Series'' and the ``Rn Progeny.''

 We simulate at least $10^8$ decay events per background component to ensure statistical validity.
-The simulation also includes the awgnti-Compton veto of the NaI(Tl) anti-Compton detector~\cite{cdex1b2018}, bulk-surface event discrimination~\cite{MJL:deadlayer}, and the energy resolution of the CDEX-1B detector.
+The simulation also includes the anti-Compton veto of the NaI(Tl) anti-Compton detector~\cite{cdex1b2018}, bulk-surface event discrimination~\cite{MJL:deadlayer}, and the energy resolution of the CDEX-1B detector.

 By employing the background simulation, we derive the spectra for the background components of the CDEX-1B experiment.